 Aberlour Distillery was founded in 1879 by James Fleming, the son of a local farmer.
 Fleming had supplied grain to other local distilleries for years and dreamt of one day owning his own.
 He would realise this dream when he acquired land in the village of Charlestown of Aberlour – named after it’s founder, Charles Grant of Elchies, though much more commonly known, then and now, as Aberlour.

 The land Fleming bought included a good water source in the form of St. Drostan’s Well, named after a Scottish Abbot who was trained by St. Columba.
 Drostan was one of the 12 ‘Brethren of Columba’ who accompanied the famed Saint from Ireland to Scotland around 563AD.
-There are only a few shreds of historical evidence regarding Drostan and there are some contradictions but the story goes that Columba and his followers travelled from Iona to Buchan where, after curing the son of the local chief of illness, they were given land on which to build a monastery.
-When Columba later returned to Iona he left Drostan behind to serve as the Abbot.
-Later, Drostan’s sought the existence of a hermit and travelled north to Aberdeenshire where he is said to have performed miracles and according to legend, baptised many locals in the same body of water that now feeds Aberlour Distillery.
+There are but a few shreds of historical evidence regarding Drostan but the story goes that Columba and his followers travelled from Iona to Buchan where, after curing the local chiefs son of illness, they were given land on which to build a monastery.
+When Columba later returned to Iona he left Drostan behind to serve as Abbot.
+Later, Drostan sought the existence of a hermit and travelled north to Aberdeenshire where he is said to have performed miracles and according to legend, baptised many locals in the same body of water that now feeds Aberlour Distillery.
 Once again, historical records to back this up are thin on the ground but it scarcely matters, the well bears his name for one reason or another and thus it will remain.
 In any case it’s fun to ponder what these ancient holy men would think about such sacred water being used to make Uisge Beatha.

 Aberlour’s early years were tough, it had to be rebuilt in 1879 and 1898 respectively, after twice being detroyed by fire.
 Since then it has been passed from owner to owner through the years before finally finding a steady home in the 70’s with Pernod Ricard.
 Today it is part of Pernod’s Chivas Brothers whisky portfolio with a core range made up of a 12 year old, 12 Year Old Sherry Cask, 15 Year Old Double Cask Matured, 16 Year Old, 18 Year Old and A’Bunadh (which I have previously reviewed and which still sits atop the whiskyreviews.net hitlist).